 The Honorary Secretary and/or Treasurer or one other member of the Executive Committee

-The Emergency Committee may meet at any time and exercise all the powers of the Executive Committee in any matter of emergency provided, however, that any action taken by such Emergency Committee shall be reported at the next meeting of the Executive Committee for confirmation
+The Emergency Committee may meet at any time and exercise all the powers of the Executive Committee in any matter of emergency provided, however, that any action taken by such Emergency Committee shall be reported at the next meeting of the Executive Committee for confirmation.

-7.4 Meetings of the Executive Committee:
+7.4 Meetings of the Executive Committee

-- The Executive Committee shall meet at least once a quarter for the dispatch of business, adjourn or otherwise regulate their meetings, as they think fit.
+a) The Executive Committee shall meet at least once a quarter for the dispatch of business, adjourn or otherwise regulate their meetings, as they think fit.

-7.5 Quorum at Meetings of the Executive Committee:
+7.5 Quorum at Meetings of the Executive Committee

 At any meeting of the Executive Committee, one more than half of its members shall form a quorum.

-7.6 Method of Voting at Executive Committee Meetings:
+7.6 Method of Voting at Executive Committee Meetings

 Each member shall have one (1) vote.